traez/shopping-grocery-cart/README.md

 ## Acknowledgments

-Congrats to The Flamingoes for placing third at the 2022 FIFA Women U-17 WorldCup.
+Congrats to The Flamingoes for placing third at the 2022 FIFA Women's U-17 WorldCup.
 You inspire me to keep pursuing my dreams.